robinfriedli/JXP/README.md

     System.out.println("Count " + count2 + ", expected: 1");

 ```

+## LazyContext, sequential Transactions and XPath Queries

+When working with huge XML files with millions of elements it might not be feasible to instantiate and store all XmlElements
+for the lifetime of the Context.
+LazyContext only stores XlmElement currently in state CONCEPTION or DELETION during the
+current Transaction until it's flushed.
+XmlElement instances are only instantiated upon calling Context#getElements and
+this each time it gets called, so you might need to manage storing them yourself when needed.

+Making a large amount of changes or creating millions of new elements in one transaction might require using a sequential
+Transaction using the Context#invokeSequential method to make sure the Transaction does not eat up your entire ram.
+This
+type of Transaction will flush, i.e. commit and clear all changes, itself each time the amount changes reaches the provided
+threshold.

+It is possible to only instantiate part of your document's elements if your ram does not allow storing all of them at any
+time using the Context#xPathQuery method, which will instantiate an XmlElement for each result it finds.
+The XQueryBuilder
+provides some convenient methods to generate an XPath query.
+In case of a CachedContext this method will not actually
+instantiate new XmlElements but match the results with the instances that are cached in the context but it's still faster
+to use the Queries described in the next section if the XmlElement instances are already stored somewhere
+(e.g. running a big XPath query over 6100000 elements takes up to 20 seconds while running a similar jxp query over a
+collection of XmlElements of the same size takes 12 milliseconds).

 ## Queries

 The Conditions class offers many static methods to build predicates to find XmlElements with.
 Use Context#query